-The KM Hatano Scholarship was established by Mr Yasuji Hatano, president of Kokusai Motorcars CO Ltd. of Japan, for students enrolled in any Bachelors program and in their final year of study.
-They must be studying at the Gold Coast campus and be able to display evidence of leadership and service to the Gold Coast Community.
+The KM Hatano Scholarship was established by Mr Yasuji Hatano, president of Kokusai Motorcars Co Ltd. of Japan, to support students enrolled in their final year of any Bachelor degree.

 One scholarship valued at $5,000, paid in a single instalment.

 Apply by 12 pm Monday 28 March 2022

 Can I apply?

 - be an Australian Citizen, Permanent Resident or Permanent Humanitarian Visa Holder

 - be enrolled in a Bachelor academic degree offered at Griffith University’s Gold Coast Campus